amitsaha/echorand.me/content/posts/linux_shell_autocompletion.md

 (As an aside, ([show-key](https://linux.die.net/man/1/showkey)) is pretty cool.
 It shoes you the ASCII code of a presssed key).

+It's worth mentioning here that the data provided to completion handlers and how the handler sends back the suggestions is different when the handler is a shell function.

 ## Single `<TAB>` and double `<TAB><TAB>`

 It's only while working on this article, I realized that a double `<TAB><TAB>` was necessary to display all the possible